List of Underworld characters: Lena

 Lena is a vampire warrior from the Nordic Coven.
-As a daughter of the coven's leader, Vidar, she is depicted as a calm and wise vampiress, but willing to use violence to protect her coven.
-She provides Selene with the cocooning process, thus not only reviving her, but also boosting her hybrid abilities to new heights.
+As a daughter of the coven's leader, Vidar, she is depicted as a calm and wise Vampiress, but she is willing to use violence to protect her coven.
+She provides Selene with the cocooning process, thus not only reviving her but also boosting her hybrid abilities to new heights.
 At the end of Blood Wars, Lena becomes one of three new Vampire Elders alongside Selene and David.
 She is portrayed by Clementine Nicholson.